Friday, May 15, 2020

 Argument: In-person petitioning is unsafe

 Based on the opinions of health experts and scientists, person-to-person contact is the predominate way coronavirus spreads.
-That makes any person-to-person contact a risk for transmission (which is why we’ve all been stuck inside for two months).
+That makes any person-to-person contact a risk for Moving electricity from a generating site (like a power plant, wind turbine or solar panel) to a sub... (which is why we’ve all been stuck inside for two months).

 True, we don’t know the exact level of risk because so much is unknown about this novel virus.
 But, based on what we do know, there are reasons to be concerned.